-The Nikon D90 and the Panasonic Lumix DMC-GH1 are two enthusiast cameras that were officially introduced, respectively, in August 2008 and March 2009.
+The Nikon D90 and the Panasonic Lumix DMC-GH1 are two enthusiast cameras that were revealed to the public, respectively, in August 2008 and March 2009.
 The D90 is a DSLR, while the GH1 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D90) and a Four Thirds sensor.
-The Nikon has a resolution of 12.2 megapixel, whereas the Panasonic provides 12 MP.
+The cameras are based on an APS-C (D90) and a Four Thirds (GH1) sensor.
+The Nikon has a resolution of 12.2 megapixels, whereas the Panasonic provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH1 is notably smaller (18 percent) than the Nikon D90.
 Moreover, the GH1 is substantially lighter (45 percent) than the D90.
 In this context, it is worth noting that neither the D90 nor the GH1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D90) and the Micro Four Thirds Lens Catalog (GH1).
 Mirrorless cameras, such as the GH1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.